 Get started if you're unsure what cover you need

 There are lots of different types of life insurance, and the kind you pick will impact your premiums.
-Level term life insurance and mortgage protection life insurance are the two most common types - and the latter is generally cheaper than the former, as the amount of coverage reduces over the term of the policy.
+Level term life insurance and mortgage protection life insurance are the two most common types - and the latter is generally cheaper than the former, as the amount of cover reduces over the term of the policy.

 There are pros and cons to both types of life insurance, so be sure to consider your options carefully before purchasing a policy.
 However, if mortgage protection cover is sufficient for your needs, you will most likely save money by choosing this type of policy over another.